-Finally, note that in late 2024, Japan permitted the national public sector pension fund (equivalent to South Africa's GEPF) to begin to direct a portion of its funds under management into impact investing projects.
-Clearly such funds will expect a financial return, even a modest one, but there is an implicit belief that such investments will also generate a valuable social return as well.
+Finally, note that in late 2024, Japan permitted its National Public Sector Pension Fund (equivalent to South Africa's GEPF) to begin to direct a portion of its funds under management into impact investing projects.
+Clearly such funds will expect a financial return, even a modest one, but there is an implicit belief that such investments will generate a valuable social return as well.